 At 33 pounds, it’s not an ‘easy-to-transport’ ‘let’s go for the day’ pop-up.
 You generally set this up for the season in a well-chosen location.
 Make a few trips to set it up with all your comforts, from chairs to heaters to whatever else you normally take.
 Don’t mistreat it because you think it ‘can take it’ though.
 I’ve seen some left out in all sorts of weather conditions, and after 12 months, they completely lost their color (and stand out like a sore thumb).

-- Most spacious ground blind
+- Best ground blind for space

 - Silent-adjustable windows